-(Author's Note: This article originally appeared in 2016.
-This is the updated edition with 10 new cenotes added to the original list of top 10 cenotes in the Riviera Maya)
+(Author’s Note: This article originally appeared in 2016.
+This is the 2018 updated edition with 11 new cenotes added to the original list of top 10 cenotes in the Riviera Maya, including Cenote Sac-Actun, which recently was discovered to have “the longest underwater cave system in the world”.

 Everyone wants to know where the best cenotes in the Riviera Maya are.